-Andrea Ambriz is a former labor leader and experienced advocate for working families and businesses, with a strong track record of building partnerships and creating solutions to foster, strengthen and protect our communities and economy.
+Andrea Ambriz is a senior nonprofit executive and advisor to national community and civil rights organizations.
+As a former labor leader and experienced advocate for working families and businesses, she has a strong track record of building partnerships and creating solutions to foster, strengthen and protect our communities and economy.
 Her family has called the Mar Vista community home for over 20 years, and she is committed to applying her background working within the federal and state government to build and nurture Healthy, Vibrant, and Safe Communities for Mar Vista and surrounding neighborhoods.
 She seeks to provide a voice to all diverse communities in the Mar Vista area.

 From her family and schooling, Andrea learned to work hard, be bold, and help others.
 She believes in the responsibility to serve our community and each other, which honors those who built this county.
 We continue their legacy by providing opportunities for others.

-Andrea most recently served as Chief of Staff at SEIU Local 2015, the largest union in California and second largest in the nation, where she championed economic justice initiatives for over 387,000 workers and caregivers.
-Previously Andrea served under President Barack Obama at the White House as Deputy Director of Private Sector Engagement, crafting innovative partnerships with business and non-profit leaders to benefit American workers and communities, such as spearheading commitments to advance pay equity, combat climate change, support fair trade policies, and provide veterans and second-chance individuals with hiring opportunities.
+Andrea most recently served as Chief of Staff at an SEIU Local, the largest union in California and second largest in the nation, where she championed economic justice initiatives for over 387,000 workers, predominantly low-income women of color.
+Previously Andrea served under President Barack Obama at the White House as Deputy Director of Private Sector Engagement, crafting innovative partnerships with business and non-profit leaders to benefit American workers and communities; this included spearheading commitments to advance pay equity, combat climate change, support fair trade policies, and provide veterans and second-chance individuals with hiring opportunities.

 Andrea’s further experience from held positions at the U.S. Department of the Treasury allowed her to work collaboratively with bipartisan members of U.S. Congress, consumer advocates, businesses, and foreign governments to develop policies to strengthen the U.S. economy and build wealth for American families—including launching a new, national savings program—myRA—to help American workers save for retirement.